NuVinci continuously variable transmission: History

+In 2017 it was announced that NuVinci Cycling would be renamed as Enviolo.
+In February 2018, the company filed for Chapter 11 bankruptcy.
+In June 2018, the company emerged from restructuring under Chapter 11 bankruptcy, and under new ownership the bike division was rebranded as Enviolo.

 Design

 The NuVinci CVT gear system uses a set of rotating and tilting balls positioned between the input and output discs of a transmission.
 Tilting the balls changes their contact diameters and varies the speed ratio.
 As a result, the NuVinci CVT system offers seamless and continuous transition to any ratio within its range.
 The gear ratio is shifted by tilting the axles of the spheres in a continuous fashion, to provide different contact radii, which in turn drive input and output discs.
 The system has multiple "planets" to transfer torque through multiple fluid patches.
-The spheres are placed in a circular array around a central idler (sun) and contact separate input and output traction discs.
+The spheres are placed in a circular array around a central idler (the sun) and contact separate input and output traction discs.
 This configuration allows input and output to be concentric and compact.
 The result is the ability to sweep the transmission through the entire ratio range smoothly, while in motion, under load, or stopped.

 Two factors allow the NuVinci CVT to provide a continuously variable ratio range in a compact package: